 On request, and if there are more than 20 participants, a guided visit of Mont Saint-Michel can be organized on Friday 29th June afternoon.
 The tour costs 62€ per person (including VAT).
-The conference attendees will have during the registration procedure to indicate if they wish to do this tour.

 The tour is organized by Saint-Malo Voyages Concept.